Zotung Chin Bible

 • Location: Myanmar

-• Target Completion Date: 2035
+• Bible Target Completion Date: 2035

-Although another organization had produced a complete Bible in their language in 2016, the conservative Zotung churches found the translation unreliable and raised this concern in a request for a better translation.
-The Zotung Bible Translation Committee sent a letter in 2015 requesting that Bibles International Myanmar Society adopt their Old Testament translation project.
-In their January 2017 recommendation letter that BI adopt the project, BIMS wrote, "It is found that the Zotung Bible translation committee and the translators have a great burden for their people to have a trustworthy Bible."
-With their evaluation of the current translation confirmed by BI, a new concern arose that the Zotung believers might not continue to use the BI-produced Zotung New Testament due to the difficulty of carrying the complete Bible in another language or another translation of the Old Testament in addition to the Zotung New Testament.
+Although another organization had produced a complete Bible in their language in 2016, the conservative Zotung churches found that translation unreliable and requested a better translation.
+In a letter requesting BI to adopt the project, the Bibles International Myanmar Society wrote, "[T]he Zotung Bible translation committee and the translators have a great burden for their people to have a trustworthy Bible."
+In time, a new concern arose that the Zotung believers might not continue to use the BI-produced Zotung New Testament due to the difficulty of carrying the complete Bible in another translation or even another language in addition to the Zotung New Testament.

-To download this Scripture to your Android device, click this logo:
+Download this Scripture to your Android device:

 thumbnail

-To read or listen to this Scripture online, click this logo:
+Read or listen to this Scripture

 thumbnail